 Unforeseen events on a national and personal scale can plunge families into poverty in a span of a few weeks or months.
-While food insecurity has been an issue across the U.S. for decades, the recent U.S. recession has made it even harder for families to feed themselves.
+While food insecurity has been an issue across the United States for decades, the recent U.S. recession has made it even harder for families to feed themselves.

 The projected annual food insecurity rate in America—defined as a lack of consistent access to enough food for a healthy life—has increased by 4.1% for adults and 4.9% for children since 2018, according to a fall 2020 report from Feeding America.